Fury, The Fast and the Furyous

 The Bad Stuff

 * Tough they may be, but they aren't as tough as Arms or Protection Warriors.
-Fury Warriors tend to gear Haste (to swing faster) rather than Resilience or Defense.
+Fury Warriors tend to gear Haste (to swing faster), Hit (for accurancy), and Attack Power (for raw hitting power) rather than Resilience or Defense.
 The Fury Warrior isn't there to soak up damage, she's there to give it.
-She can take hit... but not for too long.
+She can take hit... but she's better at giving.

 * Fury Warriors can tank, but they tend to be at the very bottom of the wish-list for that role.
 Building aggro will be very slow and the healing will have to be HoT and heavy.
 Sympathy is often given to the healer who has to keep a Fury Tank upright. :)

-* Fury Warriors can attack multiple targets at once quite nicely, but they (like all Warriors) have limited crowd control.
+* Like all Warriors, Fury Warriors have limited crowd control.
 Fury Warriors do DPS.
 That's what they do.
 Kill it before it becomes a problem is the Fury Warrior way.
 That's appropriate sometimes... but many times, not so much.

-At Level 10 you'll start filling in your talent tree.
-There's two lines of thought to this, and I'm not particular to either myself.
+There's two lines of thought to leveling, and I'm not particular to either myself.
 I've tried it both ways and it works both ways.

 Way #1.
 You start in Arms.
 You're going to be taking some of these talents eventually anyhow.
 Improved Heroic Strike is just terribly handy when it's the only main attack you have.
 So you start by filling it in.